tsender/AutomaticSceneGeneration/README.md

 - ROS2 Foxy+
   - This repo was written and tested with ROS2 Foxy on Ubuntu 20.04, but it should work on Foxy and up.

-**Required Libraries:**
+**Software Libraries:**
 1. AutomaticSceneGeneration Plugin for UE4 (this repo)
 2. [ROSIntegration](https://github.com/tsender/ROSIntegration/tree/feature/specify_ros_version): A plugin for UE4 that enables ROS communication.
 You will need to use the `feature/specify_ros_version` branch of @tsender's fork.
 3. [rosbridge_suite](https://github.com/tsender/rosbridge_suite/tree/main): Required by the ROSIntegration plugin.
-You need to use the `main` branch on @tsender's fork because the authors of `rosbridge_suite` have not yet accepted accepted the PR https://github.com/RobotWebTools/rosbridge_suite/pull/824 (please feel free to contribute to the PR in any way).
+Use the `main` branch on @tsender's fork because the authors of `rosbridge_suite` have not yet accepted accepted the PR https://github.com/RobotWebTools/rosbridge_suite/pull/824 (please feel free to contribute to the PR in any way).
 4. auto_scene_gen_ros2: A ROS2 interface that provides the necessary tools to interact with this plugin.
    - Since this repo is the minimalistic ROS2 interface, it is often more convenient to add the ament packages in the `auto_scene_gen_ros2` repo to the repo you are developing.

 ## Installation

 **Installing the UE4 Plugins**
-1. Install supported version of Unreal Engine 4 and create a UE4 code project (let's refer to this project as "MyProject").
+1. Install a supported version of Unreal Engine 4 and create a code project (let's refer to this project as "MyProject").
 2. Download the `ROSIntegration` and `AutomaticSceneGeneration` plugins using the links above (making sure you download the specified branches).
 Copy these plugins into your `MyProject/Plugins/` folder.
 3. Open up your UE4 project and let the editor build the plugins (they will only build automatically the first time you open the project).
 4. Once everything builds and the project opens, verify the plugins are active by going to Edit -> Plugins.
 If they are for some reason inactive, then activate them and restart the editor.